Favourite excuses used by calvinists to defend any indefensible doctrine.

 Or the fact that you don’t have as many qualifications from colleges and seminaries means that you are less qualified to know Biblical doctrines correctly!
 Of course, this isn’t necessarily logical, for Peter in the Bible was an unlearned fisherman, yet on the day of Pentecost he amazed listeners because of his apparent “learning”.
 Also note Jesus whom observers noted was the son of Joseph the carpenter, so where did He get His learning, they asked?
 (See Mark 6:2-3)

 MacArthur is held up by many calvinists as the epitome of biblical scholarship and learning, and to such he is seen as more or less perfect in his doctrine, not able to make any serious error of judgment anywhere.
-Yet he makes mistakes, as noted in the Granville Sharp rule, and in other areas.
+Yet he makes mistakes (seemingly on purpose), as noted in the Granville Sharp rule, and in other areas.
 But his supporters just do not see his error here; there must be truth in what he says, they say, even though it appears to be in error!
 Talk about rose coloured glasses!

 4/.
 Too-difficult questions written off as “mysteries”.